← Back to Timeline Guides

 Month 6 is usually better for higher-confidence decisions on direction.
 For crown thinning appears alongside early frontal recession, your focus is clear six-month trend and next-step decision confidence.

 Six months on dutasteride gives you the first window where trend data becomes genuinely actionable.
 Compare your month-over-month clusters and look for sustained direction rather than isolated spikes.
 If your scores are stable or improving with strong process quality, the evidence supports continuation.
 If direction is unclear, your structured timeline makes a clinician conversation far more productive.
+At this stage, your tracking should demonstrate an increase in individual hair shaft thickness, returning visual density to previously thinned zones.
+Note any continued changes in scalp oil production, as dutasteride's heavy impact on 5-AR Type I receptors often significantly reduces sebum, altering how your hair reflects light in your tracking captures.
 Tracking Norwood 3 Vertex requires monitoring two independent zones, the crown and the frontal hairline, which can respond to treatment at different rates.
 Crown photos are especially sensitive to overhead lighting changes, so a fixed setup is essential.

 Recommended cadence: Weekly or biweekly captures with monthly scoring and notes.
 Use six-month evidence to confirm next treatment decisions.